ARM-software/sbsa-acs/README.md

 In the current release, an implementation is checked for compliance against the following specifications:
   - Server Base System Architecture (SBSA)
-    ~ For details on how to Build and Run SBSA ACS, refer to the [SBSA ACS README](sbsa/README.md)
+    ~ For details on SBSA ACS design and implementation, refer to the [SBSA ACS README](sbsa/README.md)
   - Server Base Boot Requirement specifications (SBBR).
-    ~ For details on how to Build and Run SBBR ACS, refer to the [SBBR ACS README](sbbr/README.md)
+    ~ For details on SBBR ACS design and implementation, refer to the [SBBR ACS README](sbbr/README.md)

-##Pre-requisites
+## Pre-requisites
-  1. Operating system - Ubuntu 16.xx and above
+  1. Operating system - Ubuntu 15.xx and above
   2. Linaro GCC 5.3 or above tool chain.

 ## Dependencies